Nubicola/alwcipher/README.md

 # alwcipher

-Bug: type a number into words tab shows wrong output

 Roadmap
 - Numbers tab could show it all as a tree or a string list.
 However, I had too many problems with the tree.
 For now, it's just a widget.
 - No real error checking on import and such.
 Perhaps move import to a menu?